lelloc/doc-admin/content/introduction.rst

 Then, open the :doc:`communication-notifications/postmaster-mail-accounts` module to add email addresses used by the system.
 For sending email, you can add more :doc:`communication-notifications/email-addresses`.

-To improve the security, :doc:`communication-notifications/pgp-keys` or :doc:`communication-notifications/s-mime-certificates` encryption can be enabled.
+To improve the security, :doc:`communication-notifications/pgp-keys` or :doc:`communication-notifications/s-mime-certificates` can be used for encryption of emails.

 Let's continue with users, but you might need to add some :doc:`users-groups-roles/groups` and/or :doc:`users-groups-roles/roles` to the system first.
 It is recommended to create new groups for each main queues.
 There are some groups in your OTRS, but no roles are defined by default.
 You can add roles, if needed, and you can set the :doc:`users-groups-roles/roles-groups` relations.